natcap/invest.users-guide/source/blue_carbon_update.rst

 ******Economic Inputs*******

-**Percent Discount Rate for Carbon**: The discount rate reflects time preferences for immediate benefits over future benefits.
-If the rate is set equal to 0% then values are not discounted.
+**Discount Rate of Carbon**: A percent value reflecting the preference for immediate benefits over future benefits.
+If the rate is set equal to zero percent then (future prices?) values are not discounted (for present day/NPV?).
+Units are in MtCO2e(?)

+****Price Options****

-**Use Price Table**: If this checkbox is selected, the price schedule table (Carbon Price Table?) will be used for valuation.
+**Use Carbon Price Schedule Table**: If this checkbox is selected, the price schedule table (Carbon Price Table?) will be used for valuation.
 If left unselected, the model will use the base year carbon value and an inflation rate.

-**Carbon Price Table (CSV)**: A table of values containing the price per ton of CO2 for a given year.
+**Carbon Price Schedule Table (CSV)**: A table of values containing the price per megatonne of carbon-dioxide equivalent (Price/MtCO2e).
 The table should include the base year, the analysis year, and all years inbetween.

  =====  =======
  Year   Price